BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 The coal is then stockpiled, always ready to unleash the stored solar heat it contains, which is then called upon for warmth, which subsequently is commanded to yield steam whose pressure drives the wheels that sustain a factory's operations.
 The factories themselves are *challenged* to create tools through which machines are once again put into service and preserved.

-Heidegger argues that this chain does not move toward anything that has its own presence, but, instead, "only enters into its *circuit*", and is "regulating and securing" natural resources and energies in a never-ending fashion.
+Heidegger argues that this chain does not move toward anything that has its own presence, but, instead, "only enters into its *circuit*", and is "regulating and securing" natural resources and energies in a never-ending fashion---one might call **autopoietic** (compare e.g. {cite}`reichel:2011,lovasz:2023,zoennchen:2025`).
 Heidegger's argument is at least interesting.
 Given the complexity of modern life, we often lack a clear understanding of how our contributions to the advancement and "improvement" of technology lead to a "better" society.
 Beyond meeting basic needs such as housing, food, education, healthcare, social life, and intimacy, it is often difficult to discern how the introduction of new technological gadgets aids this objective.

 For example, how does the newest iPhone, with its ability to take more refined pictures, contribute to a "better" society?
 The existence of the iPhone and the pressure to create appealing pictures for our profiles prompts many to purchase and use it.
 This, in turn, increases the demand for memory and computation, subsequently escalating the need for earthly materials.
 Many would probably be content if that new phone didn't exist, primarily because they need it only because it exists, not because they truly desire it.
+In other words, the desire is constructed by a self-serving system.

 I argue that our understanding of progress being equivalent to technological progress in the form of more and "better" technology is more a question of faith than an envisioned future based on rigid justifications.
 Luhmann might point out that *technological progress* is a *value* stabilized via communication.